 Chernobyl 2018.
-A gas mask that was in one of the buildings I got to explore.
-There were many across various sites I visited.
-Sadly most of them were brought by visitors to the area and are not original.
-Nevertheless, still an eerie reminder of their role in projecting people during the cleanup.
+A gas mask found in one of the buildings in Pripyat that I had the chance to explore.
+Masks like this were scattered throughout many of the sites I visited.
+Unfortunately, most of them were brought in by visitors over the years and aren’t original to the location.
+Still, they serve as an eerie reminder of the role this equipment played in protecting people during the cleanup.

 Chernobyl 2018.
-A periodic table found in the high school chemistry lab in Pripyat.
+Remnants of a periodic table found in the high school chemistry lab in Pripyat.
+Was this foreshadowing my future career in radiochemistry?

 Chernobyl 2018.
 Hallway within the school buildings.

 Chernobyl 2018.
-There were many random children's toys abandoned when Pripyat residents left.
-This was an eerie reminder that even young people left their whole lives behind.
+Many children’s toys were left behind when Pripyat was evacuated.
+Seeing them scattered and abandoned was an eerie reminder that even the youngest residents had to leave their whole lives behind.

 Chernobyl 2018.
 Some of the reactor consoles within the Chernobyl nuclear power plant.